Loading

 How To Register A Dog In Georgia.

-Get a personalized Georgia dog license card for your dog—whether they’re a beloved companion dog, service dog, working dog, or emotional support animal (ESA).
-These customizable ID cards can include your dog’s name, photo, and key contact details, along with secure document storage that’s instantly accessible through a QR code.
+Get a personalized Georgia dog license and ID for your dog—whether you have a companion, service dog, working dog, or emotional support animal (ESA).
+These high-quality dog ID cards can be customized with your dog’s name, photo, and essential contact details, while also providing instant access to important records through a secure QR code.

-Each Georgia ID card also provides digital access to essential records via the QR code on the back.
-This can include vaccination and rabies certificates, medical and lab records, and microchip registration.
-You can also store additional important documents such as adoption papers, insurance information, licensing details, diet or medication schedules, and extra photos for easy identification.
+Georgia dog ID cards also include digitally stored critical dog documents accessible by scanning the QR code on the back, such as vaccination records, rabies certificates, medical and lab reports, and microchip registration.
+You can also store additional files like adoption documents, insurance details, licensing records, feeding or medication schedules, and extra identification photos, keeping everything organized, secure, and easy to access.

-If you’re searching where do I register my dog in Georgia for my service dog or emotional support dog, the most important thing to know is that Georgia generally does not have one single statewide “service dog registry” or “emotional support dog registration” that gives your dog legal status.
-Instead, what most people actually need is a dog license in Georgia (often tied to a rabies vaccination tag)—and that process is usually handled by your local county or city animal services, public health partner, or animal control office.
+If you’re searching where do I register my dog in Georgia for my service dog or emotional support dog, the most important thing to know is this: in Georgia, “registration” usually means a local pet license and/or a rabies tag issued through your county or city animal services (or a related local public health or animal control program).

 Where to Register or License Your Dog in Georgia

-Because dog licensing and rabies enforcement are commonly handled at the county or city level, the “right” place to register depends on where you live.
-Below are several example official offices in Georgia that handle licensing, pet registration, rabies tag compliance, or animal control enforcement.
-If your county is not listed, look for your county’s “Animal Services,” “Animal Control,” or “Board of Health / Rabies” program.
+Because “where to register a dog in Georgia” depends on where you live, below are several example official offices that handle pet registration, licensing, animal control, or rabies-related compliance.
+If your county isn’t listed, look for your local “Animal Services,” “Animal Control,” or “Animal Welfare & Enforcement” department.

-Fulton County Animal Services (Pet Registration / Licensing)
+Fulton County Animal Services (Pet Registration / License)

 • Address: 1251 Fulton Industrial Blvd NW